evillgenius75/k8s_appdev_adv/2_Advanced_K8S_API/2_1_Advanced_API_Pod.md

   securityContext:
     # User ID that containers in this pod should use
     runAsUser: 45
-    # Gropu ID for filesystem access
+    # Group ID for filesystem access
     fsGroup: 231
   volumes:
     - name: simple-directory